-A proposed amendment to §153.17 describes Section 50's applicability to out-ofinstitutions. financial Section 50(a)(6)(P) of the Texas Constitution lists the entities that are authorized to make home equity loans, and includes "a bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States."
-Proposed new §153.17(2) specifies that for purposes of Section 50(a)(6)(P), a "bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States" includes a financial institution described by Texas Finance Code, §201.101(1)(A)-(D) that is chartered under the laws of another state and does business in Texas in accordance with applicable state law, including the requirements of Texas Finance Code, §201.102.
-The financial institutions described by Texas Finance §201.101(1)(A)-(D) Code. are banks (including savings banks), savings and loan associations, and credit unions.
+A proposed amendment to §153.17 describes Section 50's applicability to out-ofinstitutions. financial Section state 50(a)(6)(P) of the Texas Constitution lists the entities that are authorized to make home equity loans, and includes "a bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States."
+Proposed new §153.17(2) specifies that for purposes of Section 50(a)(6)(P), a "bank, savings and loan association, savings bank, or credit union doing business under the laws of this state or the United States" includes a financial institution described by Texas Finance Code, $\S201.101(a)(1)(A)-(D)$ that is chartered under the laws of another state and does business in Texas in accordance with applicable the state law. including requirements of Texas Finance Code. §201.102. financial institutions The described by Texas Finance Code, §201.101(a)(1)(A)-(D) are banks (including savings banks). savings loan and associations, and credit unions.

 The amendment to §153.17 responds to a request that the agencies received from an out-of-state bank in March 2021.
 The request asks whether a bank organized under the laws of another state may make a home equity loan under the Texas Constitution.
-The commissions believe that proposed new §153.17(2) appropriately answers this question by referring to provisions of the Texas Finance Code that govern out-of-state financial institutions in Texas.
+The commissions believe that proposed new appropriately answers this §153.17(2) question by referring to provisions of the Texas Finance Code that govern out-of-state financial institutions in Texas.

 In an informal precomment, a stakeholder recommended deleting the phrase "or the United States" and adding an exception for institutions doing business under the laws of the United States.
-The stakeholder argued that proposed text creates the inconsistency because institutions doing business under the laws of the United States are not chartered under the laws of a state.
+The stakeholder argued proposed text creates that the an inconsistency because institutions doing business under the laws of the United States are not chartered under the laws of a state.
 The commissions do not believe that the proposed amendment to §153.17 creates an inconsistency.
-The proposed amendment uses the word "includes," and does not suggest that the listed state-chartered institutions are the entire population of financial institutions encompassed Section 50(a)(6)(P).
+The proposed amendment uses the word "includes," and does not suggest that the listed state-chartered institutions are the entire population of encompassed financial institutions by Section 50(a)(6)(P).
 The commissions do not believe that the stakeholder's recommended change would clarify the text, and have not included it in the current proposal.
 However, for clarity, the proposed amendment to §153.17 includes the phrase "state-chartered" before "financial institution."